ZackCornfield/Messaging-App/README.md

 # Messaging-App

-The goal of the project was to build a messaging web app that allows users to send and receive real-time messages.
+This project is a web-based messaging application that enables users to send and receive messages in real time.

-A restful API was built using ExpressJS and serves as the project's backend.

-An intuitive User Interface was built using ReactJS and serves as the project's frontend.

-The Socket.IO library was used for the real-time communication functionality between the project's client and server.

-# Technologies Used
-- NodeJS
-- ExpressJS
-- MongoDB
-- ReactJS
-- Tailwind CSS
-- Socket.IO
-- Cloudinary NodeJS

-# Key features
+The backend is powered by **Express.js**, providing a RESTful API for handling authentication, messaging, and user data.

+The frontend is built with **React.js**, offering a seamless and responsive user experience.

+Real-time communication is facilitated using **Socket.IO**, ensuring instant message delivery between users.

+## **Technologies Used**
+- **Node.js** – Backend runtime environment
+- **Express.js** – RESTful API framework
+- **MongoDB** – NoSQL database for data persistence
+- **React.js** – Frontend framework for building the UI
+- **Tailwind CSS** – Styling for a modern, responsive interface
+- **Socket.IO** – Enables real-time communication
+- **Cloudinary** – Image hosting and management for profile customization

+## **Key Features**
-- Real-time transmission of messages between users
+- Instant real-time messaging between users
+- Secure user authentication using JWT
-- Integration with RESTful backend API
+- RESTful API integration for data management
-- Persistent Authentication using JWTs
-- Customizing users profiles
+- Profile customization with image uploads
-- CRUD operations (Adding and Deleting Messages / Updating Profiles)
+- CRUD operations for messages and user profiles
-- Intuitive User Interface
-- Fully Responsive User Interface
+- Responsive and intuitive UI for a smooth user experience

 # Preview